fbpx

 Telephones

 Even if you are only staying a few weeks, the best option is to bring your own mobile phone and buy a cheap South African SIM-card here (available in Bela-Bela town), so you can receive calls/ SMS for free and make calls at a reasonable cost.
 The mobile wavebands in South Africa are the same as Europe, Australia, New Zealand, etc. So, a mobile phone from these regions will work fine here.
 Cell phones from North America will need to be multi-band to be able to work here.
-However, it is also possible to buy a cheap new phone here.

-If you do not have your own phone with you, it is not possible to make international calls from TLF.
+It is not possible to make international calls from TLF.
 If you need to make an overseas call you can do so at one of the nearby towns such as Bela-Bela.
+In case of an emergence, contact your Volunteer Coordinator.

 Internet